Peek In Our Week – Mr. John’s Class – Week Of May 17, 2021

 Cultural Subjects:

-Know Your Languages (Russian):
+Know Your Languages: (Farsi)

 Next Week:

-Sight Words Of The Week: use your
+Sight Words Of The Week: No sight words of the week.

 Upcoming Events: